locka99/cpp-to-rust-book/src/features_of_rust/strings.md

 Number of chars = 2
 ```

-You can do a split on a &str to produce a left and a right slice like this:
+You can split a `&str` to produce a left and a right `&str` slice like this:

 ```rust
 let (part1, part2) = "Hello".split_at(3);